 Rapid temperature changes and cold periods can cause ghost pepper plants to drop their flowers or fail to thrive.
-For these reasons, ghost pepper plants readily grow in greenhouse conditions - which provide adequate humidity and temperature for them.
+For these reasons, ghost pepper plants typically do best in greenhouses, where high heat and humidity are easier to maintain than outdoors.

-Fertilize ghost pepper plants immediately after planting, and then twice more throughout the growing season with a balanced fertilizer.
-Although it may be tempting, do not fertilize ghost pepper plants more often than that as they are very sensitive to over-fertilization.
+Fertilize ghost pepper plants immediately after planting, and then twice more throughout the growing season, using a balanced fertilizer.
+Although it may be tempting, do not fertilize ghost pepper plants more often than that, as they are very sensitive to over-feeding.

-As ghost peppers ripen they will turn from green to bright red.
-They need a long growing season, and can sometimes take up to 160 days from planting to reach harvest.
-Ghost peppers reach full maturity when the chiles are bright red, with a slight wrinkle to the skin.
-They can be harvested at any point if desired but will be spiciest if harvested when fully mature.
-This is because the compound responsible for the spice in ghost peppers, Capsaicin, increases in concentration until the peppers reach full maturity.
+As ghost peppers ripen they will turn from green to red.
+A bright red color and slight wrinkling of the skin are signs that they have reached full maturity.
+They can be harvested at any stage of development, if desired, but are spiciest when fully mature.
+This is because the compound responsible for the spice in ghost peppers, capsaicin, increases in concentration until the peppers reach full maturity.

 Always wear protective apparel when harvesting ghost peppers, and be careful to avoid touching your face or skin after handling the hot chilis.
 Gloves and long sleeves are recommended when handling ghost peppers.

-Ghost pepper seeds take about 35 days to germinate in moist, warm soil kept between 80-90 degrees Fahrenheit (27-32 degrees Celsius).
-Before planting, soak the seeds in hydrogen peroxide for a minute to increase germination success.
-Plants should be grown at least 24-36 inches away from one another.
+Ghost pepper seeds take about 35 days to germinate in moist, warm soil kept between 80 and 90 degrees Fahrenheit.
+Before planting, soak the seeds in hydrogen peroxide for one minute to increase germination success.